Amazon Music HD

 Tidal also works on Amazon Echo, Sonos, and Google/Nest smart speakers, and it plays well with both Amazon's Alexa and the Google Assistant.
 That's a level of compatibility that Amazon Music HD can't match, as it does not really work with Google products or services.

-Even though Tidal HiFi offers a variety of pricing tiers for groups like students, the military, and first responders, it remains substantially more expensive than Amazon's HD plans.
-And unlike Amazon, Spotify, and Pandora, among others, Tidal does not offer any ad-supported or free tiers (neither does Apple Music for that matter).
-This is ostensibly in service to supporting and paying artists more per song stream, but it no doubt turns away a sizeable chunk of prospective listeners,
+Even though Tidal HiFi offers a variety of pricing tiers for groups like students, the military, and first responders, it remains more expensive than Amazon's individual and family HD plans.
+Tidal now offers a free tier, called Tidal Access, that provides (ironically) limited access to its music catalog.
+Access is not ad-supported but rather aims to encourage paid upgrades from its users.
+This is ostensibly in service to supporting and paying artists more per song stream.

 The best for most

 I'm going to go out on a limb here and guess that many of our readers are Amazon Prime members, and if so, the discounts available make Amazon Music HD tough to pass up.
-Even if you're not a Prime member, the price is still $5 per month cheaper than Tidal HiFi for an individual account, and $10 per month cheaper for the family plan.
+Even if you're not a Prime member, the price is still $5 per month cheaper than Tidal HiFi for an individual account and $10 per month cheaper for the family plan.
 That's $60-$120 per year!
-Amazon Music HD also offers a higher quality tier of music that is more than double the bitrate of Tidal HiFi.
-Tidal offers some nice plans for the military and first responders, but for my money, Amazon is the way to go.
+Tidal offers some nice plans for the military and first responders, but Amazon is the way to go for my money.